Rate Limiting and Auth Hardening in Production

 the attacks were already happening

-so here's something nobody tells you when you're building auth systems — you don't get to decide when to care about security. the attackers decide for you. at Upwork we started noticing patterns in our logs that were... not great. credential stuffing attacks hitting the login endpoint thousands of times per minute. bots cycling through leaked email/password combos from other breaches. session hijacking attempts where someone would grab a token and replay it from a different continent 30 seconds later.
+at Upwork we started noticing patterns in our logs. credential stuffing attacks hitting the login endpoint thousands of times per minute. bots cycling through leaked email/password combos from other breaches. session hijacking attempts where someone would grab a token and replay it from a different continent 30 seconds later.

-the thing that really got my attention was the volume. we weren't talking about some kid with a script. these were distributed attacks coming from rotating IP pools, each individual IP making just enough requests to look plausible. our existing protections — basic per-IP rate limits — were basically useless against this.
+the volume stood out. these were distributed attacks coming from rotating IP pools, each individual IP making just enough requests to look plausible. our existing protections (basic per-IP rate limits) were useless against this.

 token bucket rate limiting

-the first thing we needed was smarter rate limiting. the naive approach is "N requests per minute per IP" but that falls apart when attackers rotate IPs. what you actually want is rate limiting per user identity, and you want it to be bursty-tolerant. a real user might click a button three times fast because the UI lagged. you don't want to lock them out for that.
+we needed smarter rate limiting. the naive approach is "N requests per minute per IP" but that falls apart when attackers rotate IPs. rate limiting per user identity, with burst tolerance, works better. a real user might click a button three times fast because the UI lagged. locking them out for that is wrong.

-enter the token bucket algorithm. each user gets a bucket that holds a fixed number of tokens. every request consumes one token. tokens refill at a constant rate. so you can handle short bursts (the bucket has capacity) but sustained abuse drains the bucket dry.
+the token bucket algorithm. each user gets a bucket that holds a fixed number of tokens. every request consumes one token. tokens refill at a constant rate. short bursts go through (the bucket has capacity) but sustained abuse drains the bucket dry.

 class TokenBucket {